Mining stocks, Flutter Entertainment hit UK's FTSE 100 | Business

 - United Kingdom

-BP declined 2.7% even as it reported a sharp rise in third-quarter profit lifted by soaring oil and natural gas prices.
-Standard Chartered tumbled 8.8% despite reporting a doubling of its third-quarter profit.
-The bank said it had $4.2 billion in exposure to China's real estate sector.
+Standard Chartered forecast flat full-year income and dashed investor buyback hopes, and its shares fell 8.4% even though it reported that third-quarter profit doubled.
 "Standard Chartered pointed out that its recovery is going to be uneven and income could be flat going forward, raising fears that some of the exuberance we've seen of a rapid post-pandemic recovery is not going to happen," said Stuart Cole, head macro economist at Equiti Capital.
-"We are certainly seeing a slowing picture of growth in the UK."

 Supply-chain problems and rising inflationary pressures have led the FTSE 100 to underperform its European and U.S. peers that are trading near record levels.
 Investors are on edge ahead of the Bank of England's interest rate decision on Thursday, with many expecting the central bank to raise rates for the first time since the pandemic.

-THG tumbled 7.1% as its biggest institutional investor BlackRock Inc offloaded nearly half its stake in the British e-commerce group at a 10% discount to current market prices.
+"Indeed, while we think a hike is more likely to come early next year, when there will be more clarity on the UK's labour market and supply bottlenecks, we would not be surprised if rates are raised this year," said analysts at BNP Paribas.
+THG tumbled 9.2% as its biggest institutional investor BlackRock Inc offloaded nearly half its stake in the British e-commerce group at a 10% discount to current market prices.

+BP declined 3.6% even after adding more than a billion dollars to its share buyback programme on Tuesday as it likened itself to a "cash machine" benefitting from higher oil and gas prices and a strong trading performance in the third quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)